aclement/spring-boot-graal-feature/README.md

 - now works with Graal 19 release
 - now no longer 'patches' spring jars (using a different workaround for Graal #1196 issue)
 - now computing much more based on spring.factories, not hard coded just for this app
+- added more samples using the same graal feature for both
+- added sample showing maven native-image invocation

 ```